-Milhaus, a mixed-use development company, will expand its operations in Indianapolis, creating up to 250 new jobs by 2020.
+Continental Structural Plastics (CSP) Inc., a tier 1 automotive supplier specializing in vehicle lightweighting technologies, will expand its operations in Huntington, IN creating up to 80 new jobs by 2020.

 Mississippi has a proven track record in recruiting world-class companies to the state and providing a favorable business environment which promotes continued industry success.
 Visit the Mississippi Development Authority Location Spotlight to learn more.